The Era of Early Dominion

 Culture: The empire fades, covert governance takes control, restored currency after collapse

-Key Figures: Shadow Rulers (Unknown Identities)
+Key Figures: Multiple Shadow Rulers (Unknown Identities)

 Military Focus: Assassination, espionage, silent rule from the shadows